Skip to main content

 Location: Parramatta River foreshore in Rydalmere.
 Parramatta local government area / Dharug Country

-Coastal management area(s): Coastal wetlands and littoral rainforests area (CWLRA) – proximity area, coastal environment area and coastal use area
+Coastal management area(s): Coastal wetlands and littoral rainforests area – proximity area, coastal environment area and coastal use area

 The boardwalk passes through areas of mangroves and near turpentine trees of local heritage significance.
 The boardwalk is at river level, so it was important to make it resilient to river flooding during high rainfall events.

-Coastal Design Guidelines application
+NSW Coastal Design Guidelines application

 This case study shows how you can apply chapter 4.3 ‘Design guidance for the built environment’ from the NSW Coastal Design Guidelines 2023 (PDF, 9.2 MB).